 Using such a combination of company selection and weighting may allow for substantial reduction in exposure to greenhouse gas emissions and potential emissions from fossil fuel reserves—important goals for many investors—while providing a robust investment strategy that is broadly diversified and focused on the drivers of expected returns.

 The key takeaway for investors is that investing well and incorporating values around sustainability need not be mutually exclusive.
 By starting with a robust investment framework, then overlaying the considerations that represent the views of sustainability-minded investors, this allows for a cost-effective approach that provides investors the ability to pursue their sustainability goals without compromising on sound investment principles or accepting lower expected returns.

-For more information on sustainable investing and financial planning, contact Morris Financial Concepts.
+For more information on sustainable investing and financial planning, contact the best financial advisors in Charleston, SC.